raganwald-deprecated/rewrite_rails/doc/extension_methods.md

 Extension Methods
 ===

 > An **extension method** is a new language feature of C# starting with the 3.0 specification, as well as Visual Basic.NET starting with 9.0 and Oxygene with 2.0.
 Extension methods enable you to "add" methods to existing types without creating a new derived type, recompiling, or otherwise modifying the original type.
 Extension methods are a special kind of static method, but they are called as if they were instance methods on the extended type.
-For client code written in C# and Visual Basic, there is no apparent difference between calling an extension method and the methods that are actually defined in a type.
+For client code written in C# and Visual Basic, there is no apparent difference between calling an extension method and the methods that are actually defined in a type. --[Wikipedia](http://en.wikipedia.org/wiki/Extension_method "Extension Methods")

+With [RewriteRails](http://github.com/raganwald/rewrite_rails "raganwald's rewrite_rails at master - GitHub"), you can now write Extension Methods for your Ruby on Rails projects.
+Just like in C#, you can "add" methods to existing classes or module (like Enumerable) without modifying the original class or module.
+The benefit is that your changes *never* conflict with other code.
+The headaches of opening core classes simply go away.

+**How to Write an Extension Method**

-[RewriteRails](http://github.com/raganwald/rewrite_rails "raganwald's rewrite_rails at master - GitHub") supports creation of things that look like instance methods, but are actually class methods of a new, helper class.
-First you add a new class or module to the `RewriteRails::ExtensionMethods` module that mimics the class or module of the objects that will handle the method:
+First, you add a new class or module to the `RewriteRails::ExtensionMethods` module that mimics the class or module of the objects that will handle the method:

     module RewriteRails
       module ExtensionMethods